clux/kubecon2022/source/slides.md

 ```

 notes:
-- where all structs come from atm, where I've been using Pod, Node, C.R.D. type they come from here
+- openapi -> struct gen, got all native k8s types
-- hefty import paths, but mirrors the upstream paths, all versioned
+- hefty import paths that mirror the kubernetes paths, everything's versioned
-- arnavion maintains this
+- one of oldest part of rust ecosystem, upstreamed numerous schema bugs, hardly any problems now
-- but it is not using protobuf
+- but: not using protobuf

 ---
 ### Codegen; k8s-pb